 In conclusion, we found little evidence of antixenosis or antibiosis with respect to settling behavior, but we saw a reduction in egg fertility on the resistant genotypes 18-24 days after mating.
 Taken together, these results suggest that the modality of resistance to Lso for the A07781 genotypes (Rashidi et al. 2017) is not likely related to psyllid settling behaviors, but that reduced Lso symptoms may be due to resistance to the pathogen itself, and not the psyllid vector.
 Further work will be required to clarify the modality of resistance to Lso in the A07781 genotypes.

-Tables

-Table 1: Wald’s χ2 tests comparing psyllid behaviors among four genotypes: A07781-10LB, A07781-3LB, A07781-4LB and Russet Burbank
+Table 1.
+Wald’s χ2 tests comparing psyllid behaviors between sexes and among four genotypes: A07781-10LB, A07781-3LB, A07781-4LB and Russet Burbank.